 - Careful analysis of potential employee grouping into bargaining units and strategies for using this in the employers favor.

 Mark Mathison advises and represents a wide range of employers, including corporations, nonprofits, and educational organizations, on labor and employment law issues in the workplace.
-Mark chairs the firm's Labor Law team and is a ...
+Mark’s practice has a significant focus ...

 The information contained in this post is provided to alert you to legal developments and should not be considered legal advice.
 It is not intended to and does not create an attorney-client relationship.
 Specific questions about how this information affects your particular situation should be addressed to one of the individuals listed.
 No representations or warranties are made with respect to this information, including, without limitation, as to its completeness, timeliness, or accuracy, and Lathrop GPM shall not be liable for any decision made in connection with the information.
 The choice of a lawyer is an important decision and should not be based solely on advertisements.